-10 Winding up
+10) Winding up

-- (a) If upon the winding up or dissolution of the company there remains after satisfaction of all of its debts and liabilities, any property or moneys whatsoever (Surplus Assets), such Surplus Assets must not be paid to, or distributed amongst members, but must be given or transferred to an organisation or organisations that: - (i) has objects or purposes similar to those of the company; and - (ii) by its constituent rules, prohibits the distribution of its income and property amongst its Members to an extent at least as great as is imposed upon the company. - (b) The decision as to which organisation is, or which organisations are, to be the recipient of the Surplus Assets distributed in accordance with rule 10(a): - (i) is to be determined by the directors at or before the winding up or dissolution of the company; or - (ii) if required, by the Court.
+- Subject to rule 11.10, if upon the winding up or dissolution of the company there remains after satisfaction of all of its debts and liabilities, any property or moneys whatsoever (other than the assets of the Scholarship Fund) (Surplus Assets), such Surplus Assets must not be paid to, or distributed amongst members, but must be given or transferred to an organisation or organisations that: - i) has objects or purposes similar to those of the company; and - ii) by its constituent rules, prohibits the distribution of its income and property amongst its Members to an extent at least as great as is imposed upon the company.

-(c) Any part of the Surplus Assets consisting of property supplied by a government department or public authority, including any unexpended portion of a grant, must be returned to the department or authority that supplied it or to a body nominated by the department or authority.
+- b) The decision as to which organisation is, or which organisations are, to be the recipient of the Surplus Assets distributed in accordance with rule 10(c) is to be determined: - i) by the directors at or before the winding up or dissolution of the company; or - ii) if required, by the Court. - c) Any part of the Surplus Assets consisting of property supplied by a government department or publicauthority, including any unexpended portion of a grant, must be returned to the department or authority that supplied it or to a body nominated by the department or authority.